David Geffen Hall: Acoustics

 The seating capacity is large (around 2,600 seats) and the sidewalls are too far apart to provide early reflections to the center seats.
 The ceiling is high to increase reverberation time but the clouds are too high to reinforce early reflections adequately.
 The bass is weak because the very large stage does not adequately reinforce the low string instruments.

 In December 1977, High Fidelity magazine published an article that stated members of the Philharmonic disliked the sound so much they referred to the venue as "A Very Fishy Hall."
 In 1992, under the tenure of Kurt Masur with the New York Philharmonic, several solid maple wood convex surfaces were installed on the side walls and suspended from the ceiling of the stage to improve acoustics.
 The maple was specially selected to minimize its grain pattern.
 The new components are filled with fiberglass to deaden vibrations.

 The ongoing problems with the hall's acoustics eventually led the New York Philharmonic to consider a merger with Carnegie Hall in 2003, which would have returned the Philharmonic to Carnegie Hall for most of its concerts each season.
 However, both sides abandoned talks after four months.

-Beginning in 2005 (and continuing in 2006), the Mostly Mozart Festival has experimented with extending the stage for the Mostly Mozart orchestra farther out into the seats from the main stage for the Festival's summer season.
+In 2005 and 2006, the Mostly Mozart Festival experimented with extending the front of stage to improve acoustics.

+A major goal of the $550 million renovation of David Geffen Hall, from 2020 to 2022, was to improve the acoustics in the main concert hall.
+According to Zachary Woolfe of The New York Times, the renovation substantially improved the acoustics, but some significant acoustical problems remained.